ntop/ntopng/doc/src/plugins/overview/plugins_vs_user_scripts.rst

 plugin.

 So what are the differences between a plugin and a user script?
-A user script contains the business logic which gets executed by ntopng when a certain condition is detected (such as the creation of a new flow) or at regular intervals of time (for example every minute).
-However, this business logic may involve the generation of alerts, the setting of flow statuses, and the writing of timeseries.
-A plugin is meant to put together the business logic of user scripts with all the ancillary things such as the definition of alerts and flow statuses.
+A user script contains the logic which gets executed by ntopng when a certain condition is detected (such as the creation of a new flow) or at regular intervals of time (for example every minute).
+However, this logic may involve the generation of alerts, the setting of flow statuses, and the writing of timeseries.
+A plugin is meant to put together the logic of user scripts with all the ancillary things such as the definition of alerts and flow statuses.

 To give a real example, let's consider the :ref:`Flow Flooders` plugin, which